pierrolabo/ticketter/README.md

   - If a ticket is set as URGENT, the status wont change if someone answer it
 ##  Installation
   - You need a mongoDB instance to run this project
+  - Update default.json in /config to set your Mongo Database address
   - Clone this repository then install the dependencies inside the "/" and "/client" with "npm install"
   - Start start with "npm run dev"
   - The first USER registered doesnt get the ADMIN role, so you need to connect to your mongoDB instance to reatribute the role to "ADMIN"